Sabicool/Medicine/00 Reference/Administrative/Patient Lists.md

 	6. Start triaging then doing jobs
 	7. If the handover form doesn't appear -> go to patient profile and pretend you're charting a handover -> handover form should appear filled with the instructions
 ## Task Manager: JMO Jobs List
+- Set up one List type for each type of After Hours shift there is:
+	- Go to task manager (same column as patient list) -> on the left column -> click + sign (new list) -> choose facility/hospital -> choose wards you cover -> click refresh sign (generate list) -> populates the jobs in your area of cover -> click save sign -> name it -> saved for future reference
+	- You can simply click on whichever shift type you're working an the job lists will populate automatically
+- Can mark complete and cancel on the various tasks
+- The list can also be filtered by clicking the column headings
+	- Can batch tasks by grouping by task (e.g. recharting all med charts together)
+	- Patient information: location
+# Other Lists
+## Emergency Department List When Not Physically There
+- You can see all ED patients in PowerChart
+- Go to patient dashboard -> click emergency medicine -> choose your institution -> click emergency dept.-All patients -> see list of all ed patients
+## Journey Board: Allied Health Progress List
+- Journey board (same bar as patient list) -> select a ward and choose the ward